Introduction

 Life before Ayurvedic Yoga Massage

-I first came across yoga through a vinyasa flow class in 2006.
-Since the first time I practised I felt happier, full of energy, more centred – and able to make much better decisions as a result.
+I have always had some movement built into my life, so I was really surprised when I first came across yoga in 2006.
+Since the first time I practised I felt happier, full of energy, more centred – and more like myself.
 Needless to say, I went back.
-In 2009 I came across Joey Miles’s Ashtanga yoga classes in Leeds, where he encouraged me and taught me to practice in the traditional Mysore style.
-Since then I have had a daily yoga practice, which has been helping to keep my mind sane, and my body in one piece.
-I love the peace and tranquility (sometimes), and the centeredness (always) that my practice brings to my life, and I try to share it through my massage sessions and trainings.
+Since then I have had a regular yoga practice.
+I love the peace and tranquility (sometimes), and the centeredness that my practice brings to my life, and I try to share it through my massage sessions and trainings.

 Introduction to Ayurvedic Yoga Massage

-Ultimately, receiving AYM is definitely the best style of bodywork for me.
-It’s extremely effective in relaxing my body and mind, helping me work through injuries, long-term issues with my body (I have had back pain since I was 16, which I manage with yoga and receiving Ayurvedic Yoga Massage treatments), stressful or agitating times in life..
+Ultimately, receiving AYM definitely feels like the best style of bodywork for me.
+It’s extremely effective in relaxing my body and mind, helping me work through injuries, long-term issues with my body, stressful times in life..
 Nothing works better for me.
 So this is what I want to share with the world.

 I continued to practise and to try and find as much information and trainings as I could on Ayurvedic Yoga Massage, and found Ananta Girard’s courses in India.
 I studied with him in 2014 and 2015, and started assisting him with his trainings for 2 months a year over 2 years, in 2015 and 2016.